jpellman/wiki.libjpel.so/Neuroimaging.rst

 * `Connectome Networks: From Cells to Systems`_ - offers a taxonomy for the scales of imaging.
 At a glance (I haven't really read it yet as of 1/7/19), it looks like you could combine different factors at different levels of analysis as part of a useful nested hierarchical schema (e.g., microscale neurovascular coupling and microscale action potentials are components of macroscale fMRI and EEG readings).

-* `Size and shape matter: The impact of voxel geometry on the identification of small nuclei`_

 fMRI
 ----